Settle Down: Turbidity and Water Quality

 4. Analyze Your Data

-Draw a bar graph for each time period, giving each bar 3 sections corresponding to the three water levels.
-Use different colors to represent Clear, Somewhat Clear, and Cloudy water.
+Draw a bar graph for each time period, each bar with 3 sections corresponding to the three water levels.
+Use different shades of crayon to represent Clear, Somewhat Clear, and Cloudy water.

-Use your written responses on your student worksheets “Turbidity Data” and “Building Background Knowledge” to discuss your results with your class and brainstorm possible solutions to problems related to sediment, runoff and watershed pollution in your local community.
+Use your student worksheet “Turbidity Data” and “Building Background Knowledge” to discuss your results with your class and brainstorm possible solutions to problems related to sediment, runoff and watershed pollution in your local community.

 - What happened in your experiment?
 Did the sediment sink, float, dissolve, or stay suspended in the water?
 Did your predictions match your observed results?